 “Mathematics can be as effortless as humming a tune, if you know the tune,” writes Gareth Loy.
 In Musimathics, Loy teaches us the tune, providing a friendly and spirited tour of the mathematics of music--a commonsense, self-contained introduction for the nonspecialist reader.
 It is designed for musicians who find their art increasingly mediated by technology, and for anyone who is interested in the intersection of art and science.

-In problem solving, as in street fighting, rules are for fools: do whatever works—don't just stand there!
+In problem solving, as in street fighting, rules are for fools: do whatever works--don’t just stand there!
 Yet we often fear an unjustified leap even though it may land us on a correct result.
 Traditional mathematics teaching is largely about solving exactly stated problems exactly, yet life often hands us partly defined problems needing only moderately accurate solutions.
-This engaging book is an antidote to the rigor mortis brought on by too much mathematical rigor, teaching us how to guess answers without needing a proof or an exact calculation.